leefuller23/www/content/about.md

 Interests: Networking, Self-hosting, GNU/Linux.

-I mostly use this site to write about [how my home network and self hosted apps are deployed.](https://leefuller.uk/qtnet/)
+This site is a bit vague and empty at the minute but I plan to use it eventually to describe and document [how my home network and self hosted apps are managed.](https://leefuller.uk/qtnet/)

 ---